 Data center access and information is only provided to employees and contractors who have a legitimate business need for such privileges.
 All visitors and contractors are required to present identification and are signed in and continuously escorted by staff.

 Physical access to the Company’s property and assets is essential to performing job functions, collaborating with third parties, and building and maintaining client relationships.
-These rules are in place to protect the employee and WealthForge.
+These rules are in place to protect the employees and WealthForge as a whole.
 All employees are responsible for taking the appropriate steps, as outlined below, to ensure the safety and security of WealthForge facilities, physical assets, documents, and information.

-Additional access to the office is controlled via electronic keypad entry using a personal identification number (PIN).
-Employees must submit a ticket for PIN activation.
-"Piggybacking," which is the practice of allowing another person through the entry after entering your PIN, is not allowed.
-Upon termination, employee PINs are deactivated.
+"Piggybacking," which is the practice of allowing another person through the entry after swiping your fob or use of the mobile app is not allowed.
+Upon termination, fobs and the mobile app are deactivated.

 While using the WealthForge’s facilities, all employees must also follow the Company’s Acceptable Use Policy and Personally Identifiable Information (PII) Policy to ensure proper use, storage, and disposal of WealthForge physical assets, documents, and information.